vovchisko/brain-thing/README.md

 **Experimental:**

 `narrate` — text-to-speech chunking.
 Under development; requires a custom XTTS v2 setup.
-Soon I will find more friendly way to set it up or at lest share my setup when it be somewhat stable.
+Soon I will find a more friendly way to set it up or at least share my setup when it is somewhat stable.

 ### Data Format